-F Y 2022-23 FY 2021-22

-Category Total employees / workers in respective category (A) No. of employees / workers in respective category, who are part of association(s) or Union (B) % (B / A) Total employees / workers in respective category (C) No. of employees / workers in respective category, who are part of association(s) or Union (D) % (D / C)

-Total Permanent Employees

-- Male DII has various f forums whore off icorc and omployoos / work vors san nartisinat and provide

-- Female PLL has various forums, where officers and employees / workers can participate and provide their feedback to the management.
-However, any recognised association of officers or union of workers / employees is not in place in the company.
-Therefore, the said indicator
+F Y 2022-23 FY 2021-22 Category Total employees / workers in respective category (A) No. of employees / workers in respective category, who are part of association(s) or Union (B) % (B / A) Total employees / workers in respective category (C) No. of employees / workers in respective category, who are part of association(s) or Union (D) % (D / C) Total Permanent Employees • - Male DII has various f forums whore off icorc and omployoos / work vors san nartisinat a and provide - Female • ers can participate ised association of · Total Permanent Workers union of workers / employees is not in place in the company.
+Therefore, the said indicator - Male is not applicable for PLL. - Female

-Total Permanent Workers

-- Male is not applicable for PLL.

-- Female